AllgeierSchweiz/azure-openai-lab/README.md

 4. Give me a specific [vegan] recipe based on a list of ingredients and preferences (RAG & Few-Shot Learning & Fine-Tuning)
 5. Given recipe, list ingredients and look up nutritional values and create caloric summary (RAG & Code interpreter)

+Troubleshooting:

+Use openai=1.12.
+Newest version is problematic.
+Especially with Assistant and Fine-Tuning.
+Embedding with Proxy API does **not** work.
+We'll need to fall back on the original Endpoint and API Key.

 * Data Preparation

 - **0-data-cleansing-csv-jsonl-v1.ipynb**